telerik/ajax-docs/controls/radiobuttonlist/functionality/standalone-radiobutton.md

 ## Advanced Usage

-With the [Basic Usage](#basic-usage) we learned how to include a single radio button.
-In a real live scenario radio buttons should act as if they are in a group and prevent multiple options to be checked.
+In the [Basic Usage](#basic-usage) section, you learned how to include a single radio button.
+In a real scenario, radio buttons should act as if they are in a group and prevent multiple options from being checked.
 In order to accomplish that, further client-side logic is required to toggle the checked state of the buttons.

 There are several options to achieve that.
 For example: